 SQE 1 Prep starts with online self-study interaction with tutors during the first few weeks, followed by group face-to-face tuition.
-Develop exam technique for multiple-choice questions which test Functional Legal Knowledge in the SQE 1 exams.
+You'll develop your exam technique for multiple-choice questions which test Functional Legal Knowledge in the SQE 1 exams.
 SQE 2 Prep comprises of small face-to-face tutorial groups, honing your Legal Skills for the SQE 2 exams.

-Alongside the SQE 1 and 2 Prep, you'll also get to follow your interests by choosing from a range of LLM taught options.
+Alongside the SQE 1 and 2 Prep, you'll also get the opportunity to pursue your interests by choosing from a range of LLM taught options.
 These cover areas such as Family Law, Employment Law and Commercial Law.

-To achieve the LLM, you'll need to complete the Solicitor Training Course core modules, a choice of taught options and/or a dissertation project.
+To achieve the LLM, you'll need to complete the Solicitor Training Course core modules, a choice of taught options and/or a written project.
 You'll study the SQE 1 and 2 Prep content concurrently.

-This course runs from September to July.
-You'll attend classes on two fixed days per week for the majority of the academic terms.
-On occasion, you'll need to attend classes on more than two days a week, such as at the start of the year and at assessment points.
+From October, you'll need to attend classes on three fixed days per week for most of the academic terms.
+On occasion, you'll need to attend classes on more than three days a week, such as at the start of the year and at assessment points.

 The course prepares you for the externally assessed SQE assessments, which you must pass to qualify as a solicitor.
 The SQE assessments don't form part of the course itself, so the cost of undertaking the SQE assessments isn't included in the course fee.

 Our module assessments mirror the SQE assessments, preparing you to sit these exams.
-For SQE 1 Prep, you'll undertake four two and a half hour online closed book multiple choice tests, as you would in the SQE assessment.
+For SQE 1 Prep, you'll undertake four x 2 hours and 33 minute online closed book multiple choice tests, as you would in the SQE assessment.

 For SQE 2 Prep, the module assessments reflect the role-play and computer-based skills of the SQE 2 assessments.
 These are scheduled in five consecutive half days of assessments, just like the real thing.